European Solidarity Centre travel guide

 Photo of male tourist with a backpack in sunny winter in the old town of Gdansk, Poland.

-If a 4-star hotel is more your style, check out the chic Scandic Gdansk, only 0.4 miles (0.7 km) from the museum.
-With an outstanding 5,735 out of 5 stars from 4 satisfied guests, this hotel is one of the best-rated stays near European Solidarity Centre.
-One night at this hotel costs from 90 EUR per night.
+If a 4-star hotel is more your style, check out the chic Radisson Hotel & Suites, Gdansk, only 0.9 miles (1.5 km) from the museum.
+Offering a perfect balance of elegance and comfort, this hotel features stylish rooms, high-quality amenities, and attentive service.
+One night at this hotel costs from 122 EUR per night.

 Find